shilpasngh/Media-Insight/README.md

 # Media-Insight
-This is a use case description file.
+This is a branch for Use case 3: Text Summarization​